MikroElektronika/mikrosdk_click_v2/clicks/usbuartiso/details.md

 # Software Support

-We provide a library for the USB-UART ISO Click as well as a demo application (example), developed using MikroElektronika [compilers](https://www.mikroe.com/necto-studio).
+We provide a library for the USB UART ISO Click as well as a demo application (example), developed using MikroElektronika [compilers](https://www.mikroe.com/necto-studio).
 The demo can run on all the main MikroElektronika [development boards](https://www.mikroe.com/development-boards).